RayenArbi/nike-adidas-/README.md

 ---

 ## 🏆 License
 This project is released under the MIT License.
-You are free to use, modify, and distribute with attributionn

-Streamlit for making AI deployment simple

-Google Colab for model training environment

-🏆 License

-This project is released under the MIT License.
 You are free to use, modify, and distribute with attribution.